Zero waste

-Cradle-to-Grave
+Cradle-to-Cradle

 The cradle-to-grave is a linear material model that begins with resource extraction, moves to product manufacturing, and ends with a "grave" or landfill where the product is disposed of.
 Cradle-to-grave is in direct contrast to cradle-to-cradle materials or products, which are recycled into new products at the end of their lives so that ultimately there is no waste.

 Cradle-to-cradle focuses on designing industrial systems so that materials flow in closed-loop cycles, which means that waste is minimized and waste products can be recycled and reused.
 Cradle-to-cradle goes beyond dealing with waste issues after it has been created by addressing problems at the source and redefining problems by focusing on design.
 The cradle-to-cradle model is sustainable and considerate of life and future generations.

 The cradle-to-cradle framework has evolved steadily from theory to practice.
 In the industrial sector, it is creating a new notion of materials and material flows.
 Just as in the natural world, in which one organism's "waste" cycles through an ecosystem to provide nourishment for other living things, cradle-to-cradle materials circulate in closed-loop cycles, providing nutrients for nature or industry.

 The spread of industrialization worldwide has been accompanied by a large increase in waste production.
 In 2012 the World Bank stated that 1.3 billion tons of municipal waste was produced by urban populations and estimates that the number will reach 2.2 billion tons by 2025 (Global Solid Waste Management Market - Analysis and Forecast).
 The increase in solid waste production increases the need for landfills.
 With the increase in urbanization, these landfills are being placed closer to communities.
 These landfills are disproportionately located in areas of low socioeconomic status with primarily non-white populations.
 Findings indicated these areas are often targeted as waste sites because permits are more easily acquired and there was generally less community resistance.
 Additionally, within the last five years, more than 400 hazardous waste facilities have received formal enforcement actions for unspecified violations that were considered to be a risk to human health.